End User License Agreement

 - Mytelnet, subject to availability (such as Fibre or Line-of-Sight in instances of certain products), will install the Services and Equipment as per the Service Order/(s).
 The Equipment may be connected to your existing network infrastructure.
 Mytelnet shall not be obliged to fix or troubleshoot any pre-existing issues that it may find as part of the pre-installation Technical Site Visit.

 - Where the Customer experiences a fault with the Services, the Customer will be required to contact our Technical Support Desk to report the fault.
-Maintenance will be carried out as per the applicable Service Order/(s).
+Maintenance will be carried out as per the applicable Service Order/(s) or billed to the Customer in Mytelnet’s reasonable discretion.

 - The Customer shall have no claim of whatsoever nature and howsoever arising against Mytelnet, its service providers or partners, including no right to cancel the Master Service Agreement and Service Order/(s) or to withhold payment of any monies due in terms hereof, should the network temporarily or otherwise fail, malfunction, provide no or poor coverage or should any of the Services or facilities provided by Mytelnet be temporarily unavailable.